 Now that you know a bit about these chemical compounds and what they can do to your health, you’ll quite like having a golden pothos around.

 The times of year that the Boston fern will be most receptive to lower lighting are the autumn and the winter, when natural light begins dwindling anyway.
 Even still, the Boston fern isn’t a light hog, requiring just two hours of indirect light every day.

 That’s doable whether your Boston fern sits on your desk at work or in a windowsill at home.

 For more about indoor plants for low light offices, you’ll want to read: 22 Low-Light Succulents for the Office

 The Boston fern will reward you by making the air around you cleaner.
 It can rid the air of toxins and also act as a natural humidifier, producing more moisture at home.

 Ah, the Sansevieria trifasciata, a great part of any indoor garden.
 The snake plant doesn’t care much if your lighting isn’t the greatest, as it can grow in low light and full sun alike.

 The best conditions for the longest life out of your snake plant (which might be around for 10 years) is indirect light.

-The snake plant is one of those houseplant species that releases oxygen from carbon dioxide during the day and at night, and it’s on a pretty short list of plants that can do it.
+The snake plant is one indoor plant that releases oxygen during the day and at night, and it’s on a pretty short list of plants that can do it.

 On top of that, the Sansevieria’s long leaves are adept at absorbing dangerous toxins that linger in the air.